 You have a legal obligation to report the sexual abuse of a child to the authorities.
 Local child abuse hotlines and the police and child protection services telephone numbers can be found in the front of most telephone books as well as online.
-If you’re unsure about who to call, you can call your local sexual assault center for referral information.
+If you’re unsure about who to call, you can call or text Alberta’s One Line for Sexual Violence at 1-866-403-8000 for referral information.

 DO NOT contact parents if their child discloses sexual abuse; you must always contact the authorities first.

 Take care of yourself, too

 Hearing a disclosure of sexual abuse from a child is often extremely difficult emotionally.
 Adults will naturally worry about the child’s well-being, that they haven’t responded to the child properly or followed up properly, and it’s very disturbing to imagine someone hurting a child in this way.
 If you have your own history of sexual abuse or assault, this may trigger memories of your abuse.
 It may be important for you to find someone to talk to about your feelings.
 You need to respect the child’s privacy and only talk to someone who is in a position to do the same.
 This could be a colleague or supervisor (if this disclosure occurred while you were in your work role), a counsellor or a sexual assault service in your area.